 “Velocity is more of a quantity of work completed metric.
 Useful and important, but not the sole measure of success.
 I think you would want a set of metrics that together help us understand our current capabilities to deliver as well as if those capabilities are changing from one point in time to another.
 I don't believe there is one magic "agility number" to measure [productivity].”- Paul Hodgetts, Agile Coach

-Which is important because according to the Agile Manifesto, “Working software is the primary measure of progress.”
+This is important because, according to the Agile Manifesto, “Working software is the primary measure of progress.”

 A very practical question.
 I have seen this happening in most of the projects where I worked.
-There are multiple reasons for not completing the user story example-Dependencies, waiting for some inputs, defects found, some unplanned work, team member went on unplanned leaves, not estimated properly etc.
+There are multiple reasons for not completing the user story example-Dependencies, waiting for some inputs, defects found, some unplanned work, team members going on unplanned leaves, not estimated properly, etc.

-As a Product Owner we can handle this in below-mentioned ways:
+As a Product Owner we can handle this in the below-mentioned ways:

 The User Stories which are not completed can be transferred to the next sprint.

 The tasks which are completed for this user story can be closed.
 We can re-estimate the story again in the next sprint and take this story as a high priority in the next sprint.

 But the question arises Does the team earns the velocity credit?